utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/creating-workspaces.md

 * Incident Response
 * Infrastructure

 When you apply a workspace template, it will populate the workspace description with an introduction and information to help you get started.
-Each workspace template also includes sample collections that you can use and modify as needed.
+Each workspace template also includes sample collections that you can use and change as needed.

 To use a template, [create a new workspace](#creating-a-new-workspace) or open a newly created workspace.
 In the workspace overview, select from the available templates under **Use a template to quickly set up your workspace** or select **More templates** to view all of the available options.
 You can select the template you'd like to use, then select **Use Template**.